Erlemar/dswok/General ML/AB Tests.md

 ### Trigger-based analysis

-Many features only affect users in a specific code path (clicked a button, saw an item, entered a flow).
+Many features only affect users in a specific code path (clicking a button, seeing an item, entering a flow).
 Restricting analysis to triggered users increases per-user effect size and removes dilution from users the change never touched.
 This is safe when the trigger is defined independently of treatment.
 When the trigger depends on treatment, counterfactual triggering (also called ghost logging or shadow logging) can recover an unbiased or substantially less biased analysis by logging the trigger condition for both arms regardless of which path was taken, provided eligibility is defined symmetrically and logged reliably.
 See the Triggered vs intent-to-treat failure mode below for the bias case.

 ## Failure modes